 Original research is an integral part of both the M.S. and Ph.D. programs.
 This is conducted under the guidance of a faculty mentor (Research Director).
 The student's progress is monitored by the student's committee, which is chaired by the Research Director.

-The choice of a research project is an important matter and should be made only after serious deliberation.
-At the beginning of the first semester, the student should consult the department web page or brochure for information on the current research of faculty members.
+The choice of a research project is an important matter and should be made only after serious consideration.
+At the beginning of the first semester, the student should consult the department web page for information on the current research of faculty members.
 Faculty research presentations will be set up in the Fall semester; attendance is mandatory for first year graduate students at the faculty research presentations.
 In addition to attendance at the faculty research presentations, the student must interview at least three (3) faculty members to discuss potential projects.
+The Organic Division requests that students interested in organic interview all six of the organic faculty.
 The student is given instructions and a form for the faculty member to sign upon completion of the interview.
 A deadline for completion of this process is noted on the instructional form and the student will submit her/his first three choices of preference for a Research Director to the Graduate Coordinator.
 The Graduate Coordinator finalizes the assignments of students to Research Directors, with the concurrence of the Research Directors.
 Although every attempt is made to grant students their first choices, departmental need, current work loads of Research Directors, and other factors may not make this possible in all cases.

-The performance of each M.S. and Ph.D. student will be reviewed periodically, and recommendations will be made to the student concerning the subsequent program.
-A review by the entire faculty will occur at the end of the first year and second years.
-At these times, course and teaching performance, seminar participation, research progress, and in the case of the Ph.D. program, performance on cumulative exams will be considered.
-The student will be apprised of any weakness and recommendations will be given at that time.
-Students whose performance is inadequate or who show they may not be able to successfully complete the program will be asked to withdraw at this point, or in the case of Ph.D. students, possibly switch to the M.S. degree program.
+The performance of each M.S. and Ph.D. student will be reviewed periodically and, recommendations will be made to the student concerning the subsequent program.
+A review by the entire faculty will occur at the end of the first and second years.
+At these times, course and teaching performance, seminar participation, research progress, and, in the case of the Ph.D. program, performance on cumulative exams will be considered.
+The student will be informed whether continuing in the program is advisable and will be apprised of any weaknesses.
+Students whose performance is inadequate, or who show they may not be able to successfully complete the program will be asked to withdraw at this point or, in the case of Ph.D. students, possibly to switch to the M.S. degree program.

-After the first year, summer stipends may be available through grant funding from your research director, Chemistry department summer scholarships, potential summer teaching opportunities and CEPS Summer Fellowships.
+Summer stipends are provided for first year graduate students from the Dean’s Office, but students are required to TA summer courses during that period.
+After the first year, summer stipends may be available through grant funding from your research director, Chemistry department summer scholarships, and potential summer teaching opportunities.
 There are also several sources of funding available from the Graduate School, such as Academic Year Fellowships and Summer Research Fellowships.
 Although they are extremely competitive, we encourage students to apply as such fellowships enable you to focus on your research by exempting you from teaching assistant duties.
 For further details, visit the Graduate School’s Homepage at www.gradschool.unh.edu.